-Promote the establishment of a mixed-use medium density node at the existing small retail node at the entrance to Pearly beach.
+Commercio al / Community Nodes N Re etail Node Promote the establishment of a mixed-use medium density node at the existing small retail node at the entrance to Pearly beach.
 An urban design framework should be formulated for limited densification.
 Investigate the establishment of mixed-use nodes at other potentially suitable locations.
+Special Plac ces N A A C C SI lue Water Bay lew Boat launch area angling Area Central Beach Castle Beach kuitbaai each Caravan Park The coastal environment should be managed with conservation objectives in mind, and should be protected from urban development with emphasis on the coastline, abutting areas and specifically the dune systems.
+The functioning of the coastal strip as a continuous natural corridor should be retained.
+The existing fine-grained character of the coastal edge should further be retained and densification should be resisted along the strip.
+Protect and enhance existing public tourism facilities and amenities

-Special Special Places Blue Water Bay The coastal environment should be managed with New Boat launch conservation objectives in mind, and should be Area protected from urban development with emphasis .
-Angling Area on the coastline, abutting areas and specifically × Central Beach the dune systems.
-The functioning of the coastal Castle Beach strip as a continuous natural corridor should be Skuitbaai retained.
-The existing fine-grained character of Beach the coastal edge should further be retained and densification should be resisted along the strip.
+Integration

-Caravan Park Protect and enhance existing public tourism facilities and amenities Key Improvements Integration Facilitate spatial integration of the Eluxolweni settlement with the spatial structure of the town by encouraging expansion and appropriate intensification to the south of the settlement.
+Facilitate spatial integration of the Eluxolweni settlement with the spatial structure of the town by encouraging expansion and appropriate intensification to the south of the settlement.